Tintic, Ajax Mining Co.

 The Ajax Mine

-The Ajax mine in Mammoth Hollow was first developed as the Copperopolis mine, and was operated by the Mammoth Copperopolis of Utah, a company organized in England in 1872.
+The Gold Chain mine in Mammoth Hollow was first developed as the Copperopolis mine, and was operated by the Mammoth Copperopolis of Utah, a company organized in England in 1872.

-The Ajax Mining Company had its beginnings as part of the original mining claim "located" in 1870 as the Mammoth Lode by Major M. D. Harmon, with the Mammoth Lode was the first patent in the district, filed in September 1870.
+The Ajax Mining Company had its beginnings as part of the original mining claim "located" in 1870 as the Mammoth Lode by Major M. D. Harmon.
+The Mammoth Lode was the first patent in the Tintic district, filed in September 1870.

 By September 1871 the property had been sold to Noah Armstrong, and was sold by him to an English syndicate headed by Lord Claud Hamilton.
 Extensive operations were commenced under the name of the Copperopolis Mining company, the same name being given to the mine.

 A 15-stamp mill was built at Roseville, five miles southeast of Diamond, and later a copper smelter with two stacks.
-The English company sent out Samuel W. Valentine from Boston as manager, who proceeded to spend $160,000 of the stockholders' money, including $60,000 for a road that was mostly not completed.
+The English company sent out Samuel W. Valentine from Boston as manager, who proceeded to spend $160,000 of the stockholders' money, including $60,000 for a road between mine and smelter that was mostly not completed.

 In early 1874, the workers took possession of the mine for back wages.
 Wells Fargo & Co., attached the mine for $13,000 owed.
 During 24 years of litigation, 1883 to 1897, the mine was worked without any apparent plan or purpose, but mostly remained idle.
 The mine was reorganized in 1877 as the British Tintic Mining company, but was unsuccessful other than leasing portions of the mine to local operators.
 The mine was reorganized again as the American Eagle Mining company, which sold the mine to the Salt Lake Copper Manufacturing company.
 After defaulting on its payments.
 The mine was reorganized again as the Ajax Mining company.
 (Salt Lake Tribune, July 6, 1895; November 16, 1897)